dotnet/docs-aspire/docs/get-started/aspire-overview.md

 .NET Aspire orchestration assists with the following concerns:

 - **App composition**: Specify the .NET projects, containers, executables, and cloud resources that make up the application.
-- **Service discovery and connection string management**: The app host manages injecting the right connection strings or network configurations and service discovery information to simplify the developer experience.
+- **Service discovery and connection string management**: The app host manages to inject the right connection strings or network configurations and service discovery information to simplify the developer experience.

 For example, using .NET Aspire, the following code creates a local Redis container resource and configures the appropriate connection string in the `"frontend"` project with only two helper method calls: